void-type/FoodStuffs/README.md

 See the /build folder for scripts used to test and build this project.

 There are [VSCode](https://code.visualstudio.com/) tasks for each script.
-The build task (ctrl + shift + b) performs the standard CI build.
+The build task (ctrl + shift + b) performs the standard production CI build.

 Run build.ps1 to make a production build.